DEFRA/epr-frontend/OIDC-IMPLEMENTATION-PLAN.md

 - `src/server/auth/` - OAuth callback handler that creates session
 - `src/server/logout/` - Logout route that clears session and redirects to provider

+### Phase 6 - Integration ✅ (Step 11 complete)

+- `src/server/router.js` - Updated to register auth routes conditionally
+- `src/server/index.js` - Updated to:
+  - Register `defraId` and `sessionCookie` plugins (only when not in test mode)
+  - Set `auth: { mode: 'try' }` at server level (only when not in test mode)
+  - This allows routes to work without authentication by default, but authentication can be explicitly required per route

+## Test Strategy

 **Note**: These files are based on the reference implementation in `cdp-defra-id-demo`, which also does not include tests for these helpers.

+The authentication system is tested through:

+- **Unit tests**: Test controllers and helpers in isolation without authentication
+- **Integration tests**: Would test full auth flow with the stub running (Phase 7)
+- **Test environment behavior**:
+  - Auth strategies and routes are NOT registered in test mode (`NODE_ENV=test`)
+  - Routes work without authentication in test mode
+  - This matches the pattern from `cdp-defra-id-demo`